funkybob/django-nap/docs/mapper/index.rst

             self.is_alive = is_alive

-    from nap import datamapper
+    from nap import mapper

-    # A DataMapper that we are creating for the Person object
+    # A Mapper that we are creating for the Person object
-    class PersonMapper(datamapper.DataMapper):
+    class PersonMapper(mapper.Mapper):
         '''
-        The self argument refers to the object we bind the DataMapper to when we construct it.
+        The self argument refers to the object we bind the Mapper to when we construct it.
 It DOES NOT refer to the instance of the PersonMapper.
         '''
-        @datamapper.field
+        @mapper.field
         def name(self):
-            return {}.format(self.first_name, self.last_name)
+            return '{}'.format(self.first_name, self.last_name)

         # We can use the Field class for simpler cases
-        first_name = datamapper.Field('first_name')
+        first_name = mapper.Field('first_name')
-        last_name = datamapper.Field('last_name')
+        last_name = mapper.Field('last_name')
-        is_alive = datamapper.Field('is_alive')
+        is_alive = mapper.Field('is_alive')

-    # Construct instances of the Person and a DataMapper classes
+    # Construct instances of the Person and a Mapper classes
     person = Person('Jane', 'Doe', 22, True)
-    mapper = DataMapper(person)
+    mapper = PersonMapper(person)

-The decorator `field` works exactly like `property`, however it will operate on the "bound" object, not the DataMapper.
+The decorator `field` works exactly like `property`, however it will operate on the "bound" object, not the Mapper.
 The Field class covers simpler cases, as well as allowing easier control.
 Field's first argument is the name of the property on the bound object it gets/sets.

 Accessing extra state